dnwk/heat/heat1/content/_index.md

 title: "Home"
 ---

-H.E.A.T welcome you to join our journey to provide a more accessibile higher educational technology.
+Higher Education Accessibility Technology group welcome you to join our journey to provide a more accessibile higher educational technology for learning.
+This is a joint working group by Orbis Cascade Alliance and NorthWest Academic Computing Consortium.
 You would find  following information on our website:

 - Upcoming webinars and events